NatWest set to raise bonus pool above 350 million pounds

 Britain's major banks are expected to report strong profits in results published over the next month, boosted by interest rate rises from the Bank of England.

+"Amidst a cost of living crisis banks like NatWest should be doing more to pass on gains to their struggling customers, or suffer the same fate as energy companies with a windfall tax levied on excess profits," said Simon Youel of Positive Money, which campaigns for a fair financial system.

+Bank bosses told lawmakers on the Treasury committee earlier this week they had started to pass on higher rates to depositors and were encouraging people to save, adding that bank profitability was recovering after years of low margins.

-It would be NatWest's second straight annual bonus pool increase, although the bank said in its 2021 accounts that the pool had been limited to reflect a 265 million pound fine for anti-money laundering failings.
+NatWest's bonus pool increase would be its second straight hike, although the bank said in its 2021 accounts that the pool had been limited to reflect a 265 million pound fine for anti-money laundering failings.

 The bank, formerly known as Royal Bank of Scotland, remains 45% owned by taxpayers following its state bailout at the height of the 2007-9 financial crisis.